-tions (and secured the following) of college-age listeners like no jazz performer since Dave Brubeck in the Fifties.
+Gary Burton has captured the imaginations (and secured the following) of college-age listeners like no jazz performer since Dave Brubeck in the Fifties.
 Age has something to do with his appeal (he's 27) and so does his personal style (running to buckskins and shaggy locks); but mainly it's his music.